sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/services/libraries.md

 # Studying at the university and searching for texts

-Sapienza offers more than 40 libraries (with almost 3 milion available texts), numerous study halls and free access to 170 online databases.
+Sapienza offers more than 40 libraries (with almost 3 milion available texts), many study halls and free access to 170 online databases.

 ## Studying at the university